Sonic0/changeAPTproxyState/README.md

  OPTIONS
-    -i, --interface       Check if the specified interface is up, then the proxy will change or not -p, --port            Set the port of the Proxy.
+    -i, --interface       Check if the specified interface is up, then the proxy will change or not -n, --network         Network for which to enable the proxy -p, --port            Set the port of the Proxy.
 Default port: 8080 -d, --debug           Enable debug mode to print more information -t, --timelog         Add timestamp to log ("+%y/%m/%d@%H:%M:%S")